Kremlianski/lift-portal/cms.md

 It consists from markup and contains spaces and a special container for page.
 Spaces contain widgets.
 A template includes general markup for a group of pages.

+### Page
+It is wrapped by a template.
+Technically it's a box for content.
+It includes containers and widgets.

+### Container
+It's a fragment of XML markup ant it contains spaces.
+I is used to form page markup.

+### Widget
+It's used for dynamic content.
+Every widget should have parameters specified by user.

+### Space
+Space is a snippet, that can contain containers and widgets.
+A user can place new element to a space by JavaScript interface.